humanWasHere/SPQR/README.md

 8. [Legal](#legal-)

 ## SEMRC's purpose :
-The SEMRC project finds its root in a high demanding team which is the RET team.
+The SEMRC project finds its root in a highly qualified team which is the RET team.
-This project is lead by Romain Bange and developed by Romain Chaneliere.
+This project is led by Romain Bange and developed by Romain Chaneliere.

-It is meant to automatically make SEM recipes with the less amount of human interaction possible.
+It is meant to automatically make SEM recipes in order to ease user interactions with Recipe Director.

 ### Features :
-This tool processes the following actions :
+At the moment, this tool processes the following actions :
 * parses a ssfile
 * runs measure
-* merges the informations
+* merges the informations between the first two
-* calculates the last values
+* calculates the last values to enter in the <EPS_Data> of the recipe
 * generates a .hss file

 ### inputs&outputs :